 Giants feature often in the myth and legend of North East Wales, indeed giants are a staple of mythology throughout the world.
 They are often, it seems, a means by which heroes prove their strength and nobility, they are in effect a trial by which fame is gained.

-St Collen, who settled in the Vale of Llangollen sometime in the 6th century and to whom the church in Llangollen is dedicated, is said to have vanquished a giantess, noted for her taste of human flesh.
-For many years she plagued Cyrn y Brain on the Llandegla Moor, picking off unwary travellers.
+St Collen, who settled in the Vale of Llangollen sometime in the 6th century and to whom the church in Llangollen is dedicated, is said to have vanquished a giantess, known as Cawres y Bwlch (Giantess of the Pass), noted for her taste for human flesh.
+For many years she lived at Bwlch Rhiwfelen and plagued Cyrn y Brain on Llandegla Moor, as well as the surrounding area, picking off unwary travellers.
 Given her isolation, and the growing reputation for danger on the moor, her takings were poor, and she was forever bad tempered.
-Constantly hungry, it became clear that she was venturing closer and closer to the settlements of Llandegla, Llanarmon-yn-Ial and had even been seen in the hills overlooking Llangollen.
+Constantly hungry, it became clear that she was venturing closer and closer to the settlements of Llandegla, Llanarmon-yn-Ial, and Pentredwr and had even been seen in the hills overlooking Llangollen.
 It was clear something had to be done.

 St Collen was a holy man, but he had once been a warrior, and certainly knew how to use a sword.
 The holy man of God knew that to kill the giantess would be a service to the Lord, and so reluctantly took up arms again.
 Unearthing his neglected armour, he strapped it on and made his way up the Horseshoe Pass to the Llandegla moors.